Kit de Waal

 Kelleigh was our novel award winner in 2015 with Swan Song.
 The book was published in 2018 and received many accolades: it was longlisted for the 2019 women’s prize for fiction, won The Society of Authors McKitterick prize and was shortlisted for the Goldsboro Books Glass Bell Award.
 The Times said, “this novel never flags, and never forgets the duty to entertain.”
 The Guardian described it as “a skilled and sparkling debut.”

 Ryan was highly commended for his short story in 2018.
-He is now editing his debut novel, The Speed of Falling.

 “When I saw a message flash up ‘Bridport’ I thought it would be the standard ‘thank you for your submission but you’ve not been successful.’
 In fact, it said I’d been highly commended from over 4,300 entries.
 I couldn’t take it in at first then I felt really emotional.
 At the prize giving, I was honoured to stand alongside the winners.”